apache/atlas/docs/src/documents/Downloads/Downloads.md

       * Notification processing to support batch-commits
       * New option in notification processing to ignore potentially incorrect hive_column_lineage
       * Updated Hive hook to avoid duplicate column-lineage entities; also updated Atlas server to skip duplicate column-lineage entities
-      * Improved batch processing in notificaiton handler to avoid processing of an entity multiple times
+      * Improved batch processing in notification handler to avoid processing of an entity multiple times
       * Add option to ignore/prune metadata for temporary/staging hive tables
       * Avoid unnecessary lookup when creating new relationships
    * UI Improvements: